GreggJewell/FiresideChat/README.md

 How It Works

-* Download the Fireside Chat application and open it.
+* Download the Fireside Chat application.
-* Open Hearthstone.
+* Open Hearthstone and the Fireside Chat application, in any order.

-*You can do these step in any order.*
+* The Fireside Chat application SHOULD automaticially check for and configure a Hearthstone log file if one doesn't already exist.